About the Medusa Piercing

 The philtrum takes an average of two to three months to heal and the starter jewelry should stay in for the first two months of being pierced.
 If there are no problems in the healing process a piercer might change this out to a smaller labret stud, something that has a tighter fit.
 When you do downsize the most common size for philtrum jewelry is a 16 Gauge 5/16" labret stud.
 Just because you or your piercer is changing the jewelry to adjust for swelling and healing does not mean it is completely healed.
 It is going to take two to three months to completely heal, sometimes even longer depending on the person.

-The Piercing Process
+The Medusa Piercing Process

-The piercer will then mark the exact location of the piercing with a type of pen and once you agree upon the placement the piercing will begin.
-The piercer will hold the upper limp with clamps and use a hollow need to penetrate the tissue of the lip, from the inside out.
-Once the hollow needle has been inserted the jewelry will be passed through and set into place.
+The piercer will then mark the exact location of the piercing with a type of pen, and once you agree on the placement, the piercing will begin.
+The piercer will hold the upper lip with clamps and use a hollow needle to penetrate the tissue of the lip, from the inside out.
+Once the hollow needle has been inserted, the jewelry will be passed through and set into place.

-The Healing Process
+Medusa Piercing: The Healing Process

-The healing time can take 2 to 3 months, but this can vary from person to person and your overall health.
-In order to heal this piercing, it is important to follow your piercers aftercare instructions and keep the initial jewelry in for the first two months.
+The medusa piercing healing time can take 2 to 3 months, but this can vary from person to person.
+In order to heal this piercing, it is important to follow your piercer’s aftercare instructions and keep the initial jewelry in for the first two months.
 Make sure that you do not touch the jewelry, spin it, or rotate it.
 It is important to keep the jewelry as stable as possible.

-Think about the healing process like healing a scab.
-The more that the piercing is moved and bumped the more that it is going to delay the healing process.
-Just like a scab it is going to re-open and irritate that healing tissue on the inside of the lip.
-It can also create a buildup of scar tissue, and since this piercing is on the face you don’t want too much scar tissue showing around the piercing.
+Think about the healing process as if you were healing a scab.
+The more that the piercing is moved and bumped, the more that it is going to delay the healing process.
+Just like a scab, it is going to re-open and irritate that healing tissue on the inside of the lip.
+It can also create a buildup of scar tissue, and since this piercing is on the face, you don’t want too much scar tissue showing around the piercing.

 Philtrum Piercing Aftercare Information

-When you are ready to clean the piercing pour the solution into a shot glass or a coffee cup.
-Make sure you are not using cups made of plastic or paper as it will contaminate the solution.
+When you are ready to clean the piercing, pour the solution into a shot glass or coffee cup. make sure you are not using cups made of plastic or paper, as it will contaminate the solution.
 Take the glass and put it in the microwave for a few seconds.
-The goal is to make the solution room temperature or body temperature, anything hotter than this will burn you and the piercing.
+The goal is to make the solution room temperature or body temperature; anything hotter than this will burn you and the piercing.